 71%

-Of organisations now use Agile approaches
+Of organisations worldwide now use Agile approaches

 50%

-Of PMP exam questions are agile/hybrid
+Of PMP exam questions are agile or hybrid scenario based

 Hybrid

-Most mature orgs combine Agile with governance
+Most mature organisations combine Agile delivery with governance

 01 — Foundation